NewChakri/Credit-Risk-Model/README.md

 ### 3. Streamlit Web App

 The second part of the code is a Streamlit web application (`streamlit_app.py`) that loads the saved best model and allows users to input customer details.
-It preprocesses the input data, predicts the credit risk using the loaded model, and displays the prediction result (high or low risk) with appropriate styling and emojis.
+It preprocesses the input data, predicts the credit risk using the loaded model, and displays the prediction result (high or low risk) with appropriate styling.

 ## Files Included